-2.4.3.1 Drillship Communication
+2.4.3.1 Drilling Unit Communication

-The communications equipment maintained on site at the drillship is described in subsections below.
-Radio coverage on the drillship will be with VHF marine and land mobile radio.
+The communications equipment maintained on site is described in subsections below.
+Radio coverage on the drilling units will be with VHF marine and land mobile radio.

 Shell's OSR vessels will be equipped with radio subscriber units that are both hand-helds and dash-mounts, programmed with the frequencies of ACS- and Shell-licensed mobile, land VHF radio networks.
-For communications with spill response vessels in the area, base station radios will also be installed on the drillship.
-Standard VHF marine radio will be used to communicate with response vessels and drilling support vessels within a 30- to 50-mi radius of the drillship.
+For communications with spill response vessels in the area, base station radios will also be installed on the drilling unit.
+Standard VHF marine radio will be used to communicate with response vessels and drilling support vessels within a 30- to 50-mi radius of each drilling unit.
 The exact range is dependent on topography and, to some extent, on weather.
 For communication with response ships and other vessels beyond this radius, the satellite-based telephones would be used.

-The drillship will have a VSAT voice and data service in excess of 512 kbps to facilitate primary communications with shore resources.
-The VSAT service is composed of a Ku band satellite communication package and is supplied by Alaska Telecommunications Inc. The VSAT service on the drillship will have a back-up satellite communication system via Noble Drilling.
+Each drilling unit will have a VSAT voice and data service in excess of 512 kbps to facilitate primary communications with shore resources.
+The VSAT service is composed of a Ku band satellite communication package and is supplied by Alaska Telecommunications Inc. The VSAT service on the drilling unit will have a back-up satellite communication system.
 Telephone and facsimile lines will be provided over the satellite communication systems.

 Voice telephone is the primary means of direct communication with Anchorage, the command post, Shell staging areas, off-site resources, agencies, and other company contacts.
 The Shell-licensed radio frequencies may also be used where range permits.
 Voice telephone calls can be conducted across the VSAT system and by using Iridium satellite telephones (or MSAT telephones).
-There will be multiple telephone and facsimile lines available on the drillship for multiple simultaneous inbound and outbound calls.
+There will be multiple telephone and facsimile lines available on the drilling unit for multiple simultaneous inbound and outbound calls.